RanbirAulakh/Asus-Q501LA-Hackintosh/README.md

     - Updated kexts
     - Updated Config.plist

+- Beta 2.4
+	- Remove one SSDT and updated Config.plist for Yosemite

 # <a name="Requirements"></a> Requirements
 - Asus Q501LA ( http://www.amazon.com/Asus-Q501LA-BBI5T03-15-6-Touch-Screen-Laptop/dp/B00FRSXJKI )
 - MaciASL ( http://sourceforge.net/projects/maciasl/files/ )
-- 10.9.0+ or 10.10
+- Mac OS x Yosemite (10.10)

 # <a name="Instructions"></a> Instructions
 This DSDT and SSDT only works in **Asus Q501LA**.
-This will **not work** on other laptop, there is a chance that it can mess up your hackintosh, laptop, or hardware.
+This will **not work** on other laptop.

 **How to open EFI parition:**
  1. open your terminal and type in